greenzorro/victor42.eth/content/post-en/折腾与思考/AI现在能独立做PPT了吗？.md

 url: /post-en/ai-generated-ppt
 translationKey: ai-generated-ppt
 ---

+Deep thinking, deep research, who cares?
+If AI can't even make a PPT, how will it replace humans?

 I ran an interesting test for AI agents: to create a presentation on the history of Earth's geological eras, complete with text and images.